canitesc/OpenFOAM-examples/smokePlume/README.md

 Natural convection arises as the fundamental transport mechanism, where the temperature-induced density differences generate buoyancy forces that drive the upward motion of the heated fluid.
 The lighter hot gas experiences an upward buoyancy force when surrounded by denser cool air, causing it to rise through the domain in a characteristic plume structure.
 The simulation treats the flow as laminar, without turbulence modeling, which allows for cleaner visualization of the fundamental flow structures and reduces numerical diffusion that might otherwise obscure the plume dynamics.

 The solver accounts for compressibility effects through the perfect gas equation of state, which relates pressure, density, and temperature according to the relationship ρ = p/(RT), where R is the specific gas constant for air.
 This approach allows the simulation to accurately capture the density variations that drive the buoyant motion.
 Gravity acts uniformly throughout the domain with a magnitude of 9.81 m/s² in the negative y-direction, providing the body force that, combined with density variations, generates the buoyancy effects central to this flow problem.

-### Key Phenomena Observed

-The simulation reveals several characteristic features of buoyancy-driven flows in enclosed domains.
-The most prominent feature is the formation and rise of the buoyant plume, which develops as the hot gas injected at the inlet accelerates upward due to the buoyancy forces arising from temperature-induced density differences.
-The plume maintains a relatively coherent structure as it rises through the cooler ambient fluid, entraining surrounding air and gradually expanding in width.

-When the rising plume impinges on the upper boundary of the domain, it undergoes a dramatic transformation, forming a characteristic mushroom cloud pattern.
-This occurs because the vertical momentum of the plume is redirected horizontally upon collision with the ceiling, causing the hot gas to spread laterally in both directions.
-The interaction creates a distinctive cap-like structure reminiscent of the mushroom clouds observed in atmospheric phenomena or explosive events.

-As the simulation progresses, the hot gas accumulates near the ceiling and begins to spread laterally throughout the upper portion of the domain.
-This lateral spreading, combined with the continuous injection of hot gas from below, establishes complex recirculation patterns within the enclosed space.
-Cool air descends along the side walls to replace the rising hot air, creating large-scale circulation cells that transport heat throughout the domain.

-The rising plume also exhibits Rayleigh-Bénard type instabilities, which manifest as oscillations and asymmetries in the plume structure.
-These instabilities arise from the competition between the stabilizing effect of viscosity and the destabilizing effect of buoyancy, and their presence adds realistic complexity to the flow field.
-The exact nature and onset of these instabilities depend on the governing dimensionless parameters, particularly the Rayleigh number, which characterizes the relative importance of buoyancy and viscous forces in the system.

 ## File Structure